KatherineMichel/church-website-and-marketing-on-a-budget/research_sprint.md

 http://www.pewglobal.org/2015/04/15/cell-phones-in-africa-communication-lifeline

 A few more slides from [Mobile is Eating the World slidedeck](http://a16z.com/2014/10/28/mobile-is-eating-the-world), by Benedict Evans of A16Z:

+Not only will another one billion people com online by 2020, and spend more time using mobile apps than web if the trend continues...

 Sub-Saharan Africa population coverage, "The utility of mobile increases as income falls."
 ![](research-sprint/sub-saharan-africa-utility-of-mobile.png)